Casino Cosmopol

 Casino Cosmopol was a Swedish company, a subsidiary of Svenska Spel, that had a monopoly on brick and mortar casinos in Sweden.
 All the profit of the company went to the national treasury of Sweden.
 In 2025 the company shut down due to falling profitability and land-based casinos becoming illegal in Sweden.
+Another contributing factor to the law change and closing the casino was the KYC (know your customer) laws restricting cash withdrawals.

 History

 In 1999 in the old Customs House, Gothenburg it was decided to open four state-involved casinos.